miltlima/kubelearn/README.md

 9 - Create a pod `webserver` in `public` namespace with `nginx:alpine` image and a volume mount `/usr/share/nginx/html` and a persistent volume claim `unicorn-pvc`

-10 - Question 10 - There is a pod with problem, Can you able to solve it ?
+10 - There is a pod with problem, Can you able to solve it ?

-11 - Question 11 - Create a network policy allow-policy-colors with to allow redmobile-webserver to access bluemobile-dbcache (There objects are created in colors namespace)
+11 - Create a network policy allow-policy-colors with to allow redmobile-webserver to access bluemobile-dbcache (There objects are created in colors namespace)

 ### Runnning the following command